 Elders are ordained of God:

-Elders are divinely ordained to watch over believers and maintain orderliness in the local church (1 Pet 5:2; Titus 1:5).
-Shepherding is the spiritual ministry which emphasizes their devotion to the Lord and love for believers (Acts 6:2, 4).
-They are responsible to encourage believers to use their spiritual gifts for the common good of the church (1 Cor 12:7).
+Elders are divinely ordained to watch over believers and maintain orderliness in the local church (1 Peter 5:2; Titus 1:5).
+Shepherding is the spiritual ministry.
+It demands devotion to the Lord and love for believers (Acts 6:2, 4).
+They are responsible to encourage believers in their walk with the Lord.
 They are ordained of the Holy Spirit (Acts 20:28).
-The responsibility of the local church is to recognize them when they meet the qualifications and have the desire to serve God's people.
+The responsibility of the believers is to recognize those who meet the qualifications and have the desire to serve God's people.
 If a church does not have qualified elders, believers should pray that the Lord would raise elders in their midst.
 Believers should honor and submit to leadership in the local church (Hebrews 13:17).

 Plurality of Elders: